lockss/lockss-rtd-manual/docs/appendix/git-downloader.rst

 .. tip::

-   Follow the instructions in :doc:`/appendix/git` to install :program:`git`.
+   Follow the instructions in :doc:`/appendix/git` to install :program:`git`, if it is not yet available on your system.

 Follow these instructions as the ``lockss`` user [#fnlockss]_: